 - withdrawal from study

 - compliance with federal regulations, state laws and institutional policy

 For each protocol or amendment reviewed, there is a Board determination resulting in a Board Action:

 - Approval with no protocol modifications

 - Approval contingent on minor changes; protocol assigned to IRB Chairperson for final review and determination

 - Defer or “Tabled” (insufficient or inappropriate information to make a determination or approval)

 Notice of board determination is provided in writing to the principal investigator through a Board Action notice along with IRB guidance for modifications, if needed.
 It is the responsibility of the investigator to follow up and address board findings or stipulations.
 Investigators will not be able to initiate the research protocol until IRB requested modifications have been reviewed and IRB approval received.

-In the event that the IRB disapproves or defers a protocol, the principal investigator may appeal the decision to the IRB by way of explanation or clarification of the disputed elements of the protocol.
-However, according to federal regulations (and UNTHSC policy and procedures), only the IRB can revisit or reconsider a disapproval or deferral.
+In the event that the IRB disapproves or defers a protocol, the Principal Investigator may appeal the decision to the IRB by way of explanation or clarification of the disputed elements of the protocol.
+However, according to federal regulations (and North Texas Regional IRB policy and procedures), only the IRB can revisit or reconsider a disapproval or deferral.
 No other individual or office can alter an IRB non-approval of a research protocol involving human subjects.

 If you have any questions regarding IRB review, please call 817-735-0409 for further assistance.